On the Equivalence of Zero-Sum Games and Conic Programs: Strong Duality proves the Minimax Theorem

-We now give a constructive proof of the minimax theorem, in the case where the strategy sets of the players are bases of convex cones.
+We now show that the minimax theorem is a direct consequence of strong duality in the case where the strategy sets of the players represent bases of convex cones.
 This is a special case of Theorem \ref{th:3.1}, but the positive-sign, feasibility and existence of a zero duality gap assumptions are no longer needed.
-From now on, in all the subsequent we assume that the spaces $X,\;Y$ are reflexive Banach spaces, paired with their dual (continuous) reflexive Banach spaces $X^*,\;Y^*$, respectively.
+From now on we assume that the spaces $X,\;Y$ are reflexive Banach spaces, paired with their dual (continuous) reflexive Banach spaces $X^*,\;Y^*$, respectively.
 We equip all spaces with their corresponding (w.r.t. the pair) strong topologies.
 Moreover, we assume that the convex cones $C,\;K$ are closed and that the cones $C^*,\;K^*$ are solid.
-In addition, for a game $G=(S,T,u)$, when the strategy sets $S,\;T$ are bases of the cones $C,\;K$ generated by $\alpha\in \text{int}C^*$, $\beta\in \text{int}K^*$, respectively, we will simply denote it by $G=(\alpha,\beta,A)$. \textit{Remark}: (i) The first main reason why we work with pairs of reflexive Banach spaces of the form $(X,X^*)$ is because $X$ is isometric with its double dual $X^{**}$.
-This allows for various important duality results, such as Proposition \ref{prop:2.1}, to be properly ``dualized", i.e., to be stated for the corresponding dual problem.
-In essence, this follows from the fact that, when $X,\;X^*$ are equipped with their corresponding strong topologies ($Y$, $Y^*$, resp.) and the cones $C,\;K$ are closed, the dual of the dual problem \hyperlink{dual}{$(D)$} is exactly the primal problem \hyperlink{primal}{$(P)$} (see Bonnans and Shapiro \cite[p.
-126--128]{bonnans2013perturbation}).
-The other main reason can be seen in the first Lemma below. (ii) When endowing $X,\;Y$ with their corresponding weak topologies, and assuming semi-continuity of the payoff function, the following theorem becomes a special case of the already known minimax theorem for convex compact sets in locally convex topological vector spaces (Fan \cite{fan1952fixed}, Glicksberg \cite{glicksberg1952further}).
-This is due to \cite[Lemma 3.4]{casini2010cones}.
-Note, however, that the proof given here is constructive. \begin{theorem}[Minimax theorem for bases] Consider a two-player zero-sum game $G=(\alpha,\beta,A)$ defined by $\hyperlink{f1}{(F1)}-\hyperlink{f3}{(F3)}$ for some $(\alpha,\beta)\in \text{int}C^*\times \text{int}K^*$.
-Then $\underline{v}=\overline{v}$ and $\mathcal{B}^I\neq\emptyset$, $\mathcal{B}^{II}\neq\emptyset$. \end{theorem} For its proof, we will need a series of Lemmas.
-The first one is immediately derived from a characterization of reflexivity for Banach spaces and the fact that $\text{int} C^*=\text{int} C^{*s}$: \begin{lemma}{\normalfont{(Casini and Miglierina \cite[Theorem 3.6]{casini2010cones})}} Let $X$ be a reflexive Banach space, and $C$ be a closed convex cone in $X$.
-If $\text{int} C^*\neq\emptyset$, then $\text{int} C^*=C^{*s}$. \end{lemma}
+In addition, for a game $G=(S,T,u)$, when the strategy sets $S,\;T$ are bases of the cones $C,\;K$ generated by $\alpha\in \text{int}C^*$, $\beta\in \text{int}K^*$ (and $H=Q=\{1\}$), respectively, we will denote it by $G=(\alpha,\beta,A)$, or simply $G_A$ when the normal vectors $\alpha,\;\beta$ are considered known and fixed; or when we want to make the difference between games with identical strategy sets but different payoff operators clear.